Dennis-van-Gils/python-dvg-pyqtgraph-threadsafe/benchmark/benchmark_results.rst

 CONCLUSION
 ----------

-The PyQtGraph version seems to have an impact on drawing performance.
-While not apparent for this tested system, it will have a major impact on laptop GPUs (tested but not yet turned into a table and shown here).
+The PyQtGraph version can have an impact on drawing performance, though in the system tested here it is not that apparent.
+Some integrated GPUs benefit from using the older ``v0.11`` as it can reduce memory consumption and lead to a higher sustained frame rate (tested but not yet turned into a table and shown here).
+The older ``v0.11`` can only support *PyQt5* and *PySide2*, whereas ``v0.12.4`` also supports *PyQt6* and *PySide6* which offer better display scaling support.
-The older ``v0.11`` seems superior in speed and memory, but can only support *PyQt5* and *PySide2*, not *PyQt6* and *PySide6*.
-Whereas ``v0.12.4`` does support *PyQt6* and *PySide6* but can't seem to match the performance of ``v0.11``.
-This might be because of the overhead that the Qt6 libraries have to correctly handle the display scaling of the OS, something that is not fully present in Qt5.

 | **Dennis van Gils**
-| **17-09-2022**
+| **18-09-2022**
 |
 | P.S.
 The ``v0.11.0`` monkeypatch and details can be found here https://github.com/Dennis-van-Gils/python-dvg-pyqtgraph-monkeypatch